influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/sandbox-install.md

 ./sandbox enter telegraf
 ```

-> When updating a configuration file in a Sandbox container, use the `./sandbox restart`
+> After updating a configuration file in a Sandbox container, use the `./sandbox restart`
 > command to restart the containers and apply the updated configuration.